alexnaish/learning-curve/GLOSSARY.md

 Domain Name Server.
 Holds the addresses of site domain names.
 An example would be asking for the location of www.google.co.uk and receiving some kind of IP address.

+### GUI

+Graphical User Interface.
+A program that allows point and click interactivity.
+When you're browsing the internet, you're using a GUI.
+When you're looking through folders on your computer, unless you're using your terminal - you're using a GUI.

 ### HTML

 Hypertext Markup Language.
 The most commonly used programming language for creating web pages and web applications.